Plotting numerical variables

 In the previous installment we generated some simple descriptive statistics for the National Health and Nutrition Examination Survey data.
 Now we are going to move on to an area in which R really excels: making plots and visualisations.

-There are a variety of systems for plotting in R, but we will start off with base graphics.
+R has a few packages for plotting, but we will start with base graphics.

 First, make a simple scatter plot of mass against height.